Scar570/Stock-Market-Prediction/README.md

-# Stock Market Prediction using Numerical and Textual Analysis

-Objective:
-The main objective of this project is to create a hybrid model for stock price/performance prediction using numerical analysis of historical stock prices and sentimental analysis of news headlines.

-Steps:
-Step 1: Stock Price Analysis and Prediction
-1.1 Importing Required Libraries for numerical analysis and prediction of stock prices.
-1.2 Importing the Numerical dataset and performing Exploratory Analysis.
-1.3 Creating a dataframe for storing the Closing stock data per day.
-1.4 Data Normalization and Division into Training and Test sets.
-1.5 Creating a LSTM Neural Network Model for Numerical Analysis.
-1.6 Making Predictions of the Model.

-Step 2: Textual Data (News Headlines) Analysis
-2.1 Importing Required Libraries for Textual (News Headlines) analysis.
-2.2 Importing the Textual dataset and performing Exploratory Analysis.
-2.3 Representing the number of headline texts (News Headline) per city.
-2.4 Representing Number of News Headlines per year and per city.
-2.5 Sentiment Analysis of News Headlines.

-Step 3: Creating a Hybrid model
-3.1 Importing Required Libraries.
-3.2 Importing the Numerical and Textual dataset.
-3.3 Creating Hybrid data from Numerical and Textual Data.
-3.4 Performing Sentiment Analysis on Hybrid Data.

-3.4.1 Sentiment Analysis using TextBlob.
-3.4.2 Adding subjectivity and polarity Scores to Textual Data (News Headlines).
-3.4.3 Visualizing the polarity and Subjectivity scores.
-3.4.4 Performing Sentiment Analysis over the news Headlines of Hybrid Data.
-3.5 Training and Testing the Models for Stock Price/Performance Analysis.
-3.5.1 Stock Price/Performance analysis using Logistic Regressor Model.
-3.5.2 Stock Price/Performance analysis using Random Forest Model.
-3.5.3 Stock Price/Performance analysis using Decision Tree Model.
-3.5.4 Stock Price/Performance analysis using Linear Discriminant Analyser Model.
-3.5.5 Stock Price/Performance analysis using AdaBoost Model.
-3.5.6 Stock Price/Performance analysis using Logistic Gradient Boosting Model.
-Conclusion:
-Six different Neural Network models were used for the analysis and prediction of stock price/performance, trained with Hybrid data generated from Numerical and Textual data.
-The accuracy of each model is as follows:

-Logistic Regression Model: 83.22%
-Random forest Model: 81.20%
-Decision Tree Model: 79.31%
-Linear Discriminant Model: 83.45%
-AdaBoost Model: 85.36%
-Gradient Boosting Model: 85.52%
-The Gradient Boosting Model outperforms the other models with an accuracy of 85.52% in the analysis and prediction of stock price/performance.
+# **Stock Market Prediction using Numerical and Textual Analysis**

+Here, the main objective is to create a hybrid model for stock price/performance prediction using numerical analysis of historical stock prices, and sentimental analysis of news headlines.

+For this purpose, I have downloaded the dataset of the last 17 years' historical stock prices of TCS (Tata Consultancy Services)  from [finance.yahoo.com](https://in.finance.yahoo.com/)  and downloaded textual (news) data from https://bit.ly/36fFPI6.

+## **Steps:**

+# **Step 1: Stock Price Analysis and Prediction**

+  ### Step 1.1: Importing Required Libraries for numerical analysis and prediction of stock prices
+  Technical Stack used :
+  * Numpy Array
+  * Matplotlib
+  * Pandas
+  * Keras
+  * Scikit Learn
+  * Math

+### Step 1.2: Importing the Numerical dataset and performing Exploratory Analysis
+### Step 1.3: Creating a data frame for storing the Closing stock data per day
+### Step 1.4: Data Normalization and Division into Training and Test sets
+### Step 1.5: Creating a LSTM Neural Network Model for Numerical Analysis
+### Step 1.6: Making Predictions of the Model

+# **Step 2: Textual Data(News Headlines) Analysis**

+### Step 2.1: Importing Required Libraries for Textual (News Headlines) analysis
+### Step 2.2: Importing the Textual dataset and performing Exploratory Analysis
+### Step 2.3: Representing number of headline text (News Headline) per city
+### Step 2.4: Representing Number of News Headlines per year and per city
+### Step 2.5: Sentiment Analysis of News Headlines

+# **Step 3: Creating Hybrid model for stock price/performance prediction using numerical analysis of historical stock prices, and sentimental analysis of news headlines**

+### Step 3.1: Importing Required Libraries
+### Step 3.2 : Importing the Numerical and Textual dataset
+### Step 3.3: Creating Hybrid data from Numerical and Textual Data
+### Step 3.4: Performing Sentiment Analysis on Hybrid Data
+#### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Step 3.4.1: Sentiment Analysis using TextBlob
+#### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Step 3.4.2: Adding subjectivity and polarity Scores to Textual Data (News Headlines)
+#### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Step 3.4.3: Visualizing the polarity and Subjectivity scores
+#### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Step 3.4.4: Performing Sentiment Analysis over the news Headlines of Hybrid Data

+### Step 3.5: Training and Testing the Models for Stock Price/Performance Analysis
+#### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Step 3.5.1: Stock Price/Performance analysis using Logistic Regressor Model
+#### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Step 3.5.2: Stock Price/Performance analysis using Random Forest Model
+#### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Step 3.5.3: Stock Price/Performance analysis using Decision Tree Model
+#### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Step 3.5.4: Stock Price/Performance analysis using Linear Discriminant Analyser Model
+#### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Step 3.5.5: Stock Price/Performance analysis using AdaBoost Model
+#### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Step 3.5.6: Stock Price/Performance analysis using Logistic Gradient Boosting Model

+# **Conclusion:**

+Here, I have used six different Neural Network models to carry out the analysis and prediction of stock price/performance and train them with Hybrid data generated from Numerical data (i.e. Last 17 years Stock price/performance records of TCS (Tata Consultancy Service)) and Textual data (i.e.India News Headlines data).

+I have found the accuracy of each model as mention below:

+1. Logistic Regression Model: 83.22032395127025 %
+2. Random forest Model: 81.19986132499133 %
+3. Decision Tree Model: 79.30759245672454 %
+4. Linear Discriminant Model: 83.4484927155308 %
+5. AdaBoost Model: 85.35849908490619 %
+6.	**Gradient Boosting Model: 85.5213615950851 %**

+In the end, we can see that Gradient Boosting Model gives more accuracy(i.e. 85.5%) as compared to all other models.
+Gradient Boosting Model has 85.5% accuracy which means it performs better on Analysis and prediction of Stock price/performance than the other 5 Neural Network Models.